Gwynne's Mining Bee - Andrena bicolor

 Species Description

-Widespread and fairly frequent throughout the UK but mainly in the South.
-Habitat includes: woodland rides/coppice's, calcareous grassland.
-Flight period: Two generations - March to June, June to August.
-Flowers known to be used: Barren Strawberry, English Bluebell, Butterbur, Buttercups, Daffodils, Daisy, Dandelion, Germander Speedwell, Common Hawthorn, Marsh Marigold, Mustards, Primrose, Willows.
-Ive also seen it on Grape Hyacinths, Ivy-leaved Toad Flax.
-The summer brood has been confirmed as foraging from Brambles, Buttercups, Cat's-ears, Cinquefoils, Crane's-bill's, Knapweed's, Lime's (tree), Meadowsweet, Mustard's, Rose's, Thistle's and Willowherb's.
-Life story: Nest in the ground, usually where the soil is quite soft.
-A small nest is constructed containing a few cells, which the female fills with pollen.
+Widespread and fairly frequent throughout the UK but mainly in the south.
+Habitat includes: gardens, parks, calcareous grassland, woodland rides / coppice's etc. Flight period: Two generations - March to June and June to August.
+Flowers visited: Barren Strawberry, English Bluebell, Butterbur, Buttercups, Daffodils, Daisy, Dandelions, Germander Speedwell, Common Hawthorn, Marsh Marigold, Mustards, Primrose, Willows.
+I've also seen them on Grape Hyacinths, Ivy-leaved Toad Flax and Crocus.
+The summer brood will visit Brambles, Buttercups, Cat's-ears, Cinquefoils, Crane's-bill's, Knapweed's, Lime's (tree), Meadowsweet, Mustard's, Rose's, Thistle's and Willowherb's.
+Life story: Nests in the ground, usually where the soil is quite soft.
+The nest is small and is constructed containing a few cells, which the female fills with pollen.
 A single egg is laid in each cell and the larvae feed on the pollen.